Where did the Texas elementary school shooter get the guns?

 “You’re talking about the State of Texas, that’s wide open,” Lewis said.

-Ramos got his guns legally through Oasis Outback, an Uvalde sporting goods store, according to published reports.
+Ramos got his guns legally through Oasis Outback, a Uvalde sporting goods store, according to published reports.

 KXAN visited Oasis Outback on Friday.
 A representative of the store said it was “a tough time for the whole town.”
 He would not comment further on Ramos’ business and asked KXAN to leave the property.